khalyomede/browser-worker/README.md

 });
 ```

-It is not safe, because if you will use a _cache-first_ strategy on your route `/js/main.js`, and you would changed the path where the service worker is located for example, this file will never be fetched from the network again so your service worker will be stucked in your customer's browsers for a long time...
+It is not safe, because if you will use a _cache-first_ strategy on your route `/js/main.js`, and you would changed the path where the service worker is located for example, this file will never be fetched from the network again so your service worker will be stucked in your customer's browsers for a long time (browsers implements an algorithm that will force a verification to see if your files changed [every 24 hours](https://stackoverflow.com/a/38854905/3753055))...
 Here is below **the adviced code**:

 ```bash
 myapp/